 \subsection{Counting near bent functions}

 Let us recall that a 7-bit Boolean function is near bent when its Walsh spectrum takes three values 0, $\pm 16$.
-A such function has degree less or equal to 4.
+Such a function has degree less or equal to 4.
 The set of near bent functions is invariant under the action of affine general linear group.
 From the classification of $\boole(3,4,7)$, it is possible to count the number of near bent functions.
 For each $f\in \boole(3,4,7)$, we determine the number $N(f)$ of quadratic forms $q\in \boole(2,2,7)$ such that $f+q$ is near bent.
 By this naive approach, one find the total number of near-bent functions in seven variables:

 In Table \ref{STAB}, we can read the number of classes of $\boole(s,t,m)$ whose the stabilizer has a small order.
-For example, there is 50308 classes of $\boole(3,4,7)$ with a stabilizer of order 1 that represents 74\% of classes.
+For example, there are 50308 classes of $\boole(3,4,7)$ with a stabilizer of order 1 that represents 74\% of classes.

-Since, it is not reasonnable to store the full classfication of $\boole(2,4,7)$ simply because the number of classes is huge ~: $\cls(2,4,7) = 118 140 881 980$.
+It is not reasonable to store the full classfication of $\boole(2,4,7)$ simply because the number of classes is huge ~: $\cls(2,4,7) = 118 140 881 980$.
 However, we can adapt the descending method to classify the set of near bent functions $f+q$ where $\sharp\stableveldim(2,7,f)>1$.
 Finally, we obtain 4243482 classes of near bent functions in $\boole(2,4,7)$.
 Note that 99.2\% of classes have a trivial stabilizer.
 The classification of the near bent function of $\boole(2,4,7)$ is availble on the website of the project.
 We hope that all the data presented here can be used to answer the following open problems :

-\begin{open} It is well known that the restriction to any hyperplane of a bent function is nearbent.
+\begin{open} It is well known that the restriction to any hyperplane of a bent function is near bent.
 Are all the near bent function a restriction of a bent function~? \end{open}

-\begin{open} As suggested in note \cite{IACRNOTE}, is it feasible to count/classify the 8-bit bent function from the classification 7-bit near bent ? \end{open}
+\begin{open} As suggested in note \cite{IACRNOTE}, is it feasible to count/classify the 8-bit bent function from the classification 7-bit near bent functions ? \end{open}